SystemsApproach/tcpcc/design.rst

 network like the Internet, it is possible to implement an adaptive rate-based congestion-control mechanism that informs the application when it needs to adjust it transmission rate, for example by adjusting its codec.
-We will see an example of such a mechanism in Chapter 6.
+This is the core idea of TCP-friendly rate control (TFRC), which extends the concepts of TCP congestion avoidance to applications that more naturally send packets at a specific rate (e.g., the bitrate produced by a video codec at a given quality level).
+We will see examples of such mechanisms in Chapter 6.

 Control-based versus Avoidance-based
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~